Snapchain/babylon-deployment/README.md

 ### 3. Set Babylon keys

+This step
-This step imports the pre-funded Babylon key, which will be used to deploy the different components of the Babylon finality system:
+- imports the pre-funded Babylon key, which will be used to deploy the finality contract, register your finality provider, create BTC delegation in later steps.

-- CW contract: a CosmWasm smart contract deployed on BabylonChain that enables / disables the finality gadget and stores finality votes (i.e. provides DA) for your OP-stack chain.
-- BTC Staker: a peripheral program that creates the BTC delegation for your consumer FP, and communicates with Babylon node.
-- Consumer EOTS Manager: a service that manages generation and submission of EOTS signatures for your consumer FP.
-- Consumer Finality Provider: a service that manages consumer FPs and submits finality votes to the CW contract.

-The prefunded Babylon account is also used for key actions such as:

-1. Registering your OP-Stack consumer chain on Babylon.
-2. Generates a new account for your OP-Stack chain's finality provider and funding it with BBN tokens to pay for gas when submitting finality votes.
+- generates a new account for your OP-Stack chain's finality provider.
+- funds it with the pre-funded Babylon account, to pay for gas fees when submitting finality votes.

-Simply run:

 ```bash
 make set-babylon-keys